SillyTavern/SillyTavern-Docs/Usage/API Connections.md

 - The newest models (Claude 3) support multimodality
 - Requires a specific prompting style and utilization of [prefills](https://docs.anthropic.com/en/docs/build-with-claude/prompt-engineering/prefill-claudes-response) for reply steering
 - [Website](https://console.anthropic.com/)
+-

+### Mistral (by Mistral AI)

+- Efficient models from various sizes and use cases.
+- From 32k to 128k context sizes for general use, and 32k to 256k context sizes for coding.
+- Free Tier with rate limits.
+- Reasonable moderation, with Mistrals main principles being to be neutral and empower users, more information [here](https://mistral.ai/terms/).

 ### OpenRouter